 A Managerial Lesson from Mythology

 ‘Samudra Manthan’ is a popular chapter in the Hindu Mythology.
 The story sets up when the Devtas (Gods) and the Asuras (Demons) team up to churn the ocean with the objective of unearthing the treasures held underneath.
 The sequence of events is interesting and is a management case study of sorts to learn from.
-This is my attempt to share the story (courtesy: information available in the public domain) along with the management lessons derived therefrom (brought to you by: yours truly).
+This is my attempt to share the story, along with the management lessons derived therefrom.
 Here is part one:

 The Devtas were in a constant tussle for control over the universe, particularly their abode heaven, with their foes the Asuras.
 Under the leadership of Indra, the Devtas realized that ‘Amrit’ – the nectar of immortality was the solution.
 A sip of ‘Amrit’ would give them an edge and make them invincible against their dreaded foes.